fwortham4/BT_Project/README.md

 # BT Project

-An example Braintree's v.zero API integration, with Hosted Fields, for a Ruby on Rails application.
+An example of Braintree's v.zero API integration, with Hosted Fields, for a Ruby on Rails application.

 ## Setup Instructions